projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

    Plane-Based Domain Ownership

-Yet another mechanism for showing content of both the SOS and UOS on the same physical display is called plane-based domain ownership.
-Under this model, both the SOS and UOS are provided a set of HW planes that they can flip their contents on to.
-Since each domain provides its content, there is no need for any extra composition to be done through the SOS.
+Yet another mechanism for showing content of both the Service VM and User VM on the same physical display is called plane-based domain ownership.
+Under this model, both the Service VM and User VM are provided a set of HW planes that they can flip their contents on to.
+Since each domain provides its content, there is no need for any extra composition to be done through the Service VM.
 The display controller handles alpha blending contents of different domains on a single pipe.
-This saves on any complexity on either the SOS or the UOS SW stack.
+This saves on any complexity on either the Service VM or the User VM SW stack.

 It is important to provide only specific planes and have them statically